- Explain the construction and use of a typical phase diagram

 The Critical Temperature of Carbon DioxideIf we shake a carbon dioxide fire extinguisher on a cool day (18 °C), we can hear liquid CO2 sloshing around inside the cylinder.
 However, the same cylinder appears to contain no liquid on a hot summer day (35 °C).
 Explain these observations.

-SolutionOn the cool day, the temperature of the CO2 is below the critical temperature of CO2, 304 K or 31 °C (Example 10.12), so liquid CO2 is present in the cylinder.
+SolutionOn the cool day, the temperature of the CO2 is below the critical temperature of CO2, 304 K or 31 °C ([link]), so liquid CO2 is present in the cylinder.
 On the hot day, the temperature of the CO2 is greater than its critical temperature of 31 °C. Above this temperature no amount of pressure can liquefy CO2 so no liquid CO2 exists in the fire extinguisher.

 Check Your LearningAmmonia can be liquefied by compression at room temperature; oxygen cannot be liquefied under these conditions.
 Why do the two gases exhibit different behavior?